MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **OpenAsNew** – Whether the app was started by opening an existing document as the template for a new one.

+- **OtherOperationCount** – The number of I/O operations performed, other than read and write operations.
+(Windows only)

+- **OtherTransferCount** – The number of bytes transferred during operations other than read and write operations.
+(Windows only)

 - **PageFaultCount** – The number of page faults for the process.
 (Windows only)

 - **PrimaryDiskType** – Whether the primary storage device is a solid-state drive or a rotational drive and its rotation speed if applicable. (macOS/iOS only)

 - **PrivateCommitUsageMB** – The Commit Charge (i.e., the amount of memory that the memory manager has committed for this process) in megabytes for this process.
 (Windows only)

+- **PrivateWorkingSetMB** – The amount of memory in megabytes in the process’s working set that isn’t shared with other processes.
+(Windows only)

 - **ProcessorCount** – The number of processors on the device. (macOS/iOS only)

+- **ReadOperationCount** – The number of read operations performed.
+(Windows only)

+- **ReadTransferCount** – The number of bytes read.

 - **TotalPhysicalMemory** – The total amount of physical memory on the device. (macOS/iOS only)